newjersey/innovation.nj.gov/content/_news/2025-05-07-NJBIZ-clip.md

   text: Continue Reading
   link: "https://njbiz.com/nj-business-portal-saves-time/"
 ---
-NJBIZ highlights how Business.NJ.gov has become an "essential resource" for New Jerseyans wanting to start and grow a business over the past five years.
+NJBIZ highlights how Business.NJ.gov has become an "essential resource" for New Jerseyans wanting to start a business.